rmsk2/moreorless/readme.md

 # Remarks

-## Viewing SuperBASIC programs
+## Viewing and editing SuperBASIC programs

 SuperBASIC can cope with either LF or CR as a line ending character and CR seems to be the default.
 So if you can not load a SuperBASIC program into `moreorless` try to switch to the CR line ending at program start.

 SuperBASICs `list` command performs pretty printing when showing a program.
-I.e. it for instance automatically indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing a BASIC program.
-On the other hand it allows you to look at the program in a much more comfortable way and you can search in the program's text.
+I.e. it for instance automatically indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing or editing a BASIC program.
+On the other hand it allows you to look at and edit the program in a much more comfortable way and you can search in the program's text.
+Additonally you can add your own indentation when editing the source code.

 ## Some plans

-As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to be a (simple) text editor for the Foenix 256 line of computers.
-Press Alt+e to change into editor mode and observe the progress I make.
+As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to be a practically usable text editor for the Foenix 256 line of computers.
 Be warned this is not finished by a long shot.
 This is how I plan to progress:

 Short term goals
-- allowing to start with an empty document
+- adding cutting copying and pasting of parts of lines and full lines
-- adding a save command
+- adding search and replace

 Midterm goals
 - replace tab characters at load by four blanks
 - visualize line lengths larger than 80 in UI
-- adding cutting copying and pasting of parts of lines and full lines
-- adding search and replace
-- making sure it works with SuperBASIC.

 After that possibly
 - adding an undo feature (I have no clear plan on how to achieve this, yet)